Stay Safe During a Power Outage

 - Buy dry or block ice to keep the refrigerator as cold as possible if the power is going to be out for more than four hours.

 Inside your home

 - In the summer, it can get very warm when the power is off for a long time.
 Move to the lowest level of your home, since cool air falls.
-Wear lightweight, light-colored clothing.
-Drink plenty of water, even if you do not feel thirsty.
-Consider going to a movie theater, shopping mall or somewhere else that might not be affected by the outage, and have air condition to keep you and your family cool and comfortable.
+Wear lightweight, light-colored clothing and drink plenty of water, even if you do not feel thirsty.
+Consider going to a movie theater, shopping mall or somewhere else that might not be affected by the outage, that has air conditioning to keep you and your family cool and comfortable.

 - In the winter, wear layers of warm clothing.
 Do not use your oven as a source of heat.
 If the power may be out for a prolonged period, plan to go to another location (the home of a relative or friend, or a public facility) that has heat to keep warm.

 - If you are considering purchasing a generator for your home, consult an electrician or engineer before purchasing and installing.